masiedunc/School_District_Analysis/README.md

   **Image 5:** *School Summary DataFRame without THS ninth-grade scores.*

 ### Thomas High School compared with other schools
-- Also note that the math and reading scores for THS ninth-grade displays "NaN" as the  value representing that their scores were removed and replaced.
+- Note that the math and reading scores for THS ninth-grade displays "NaN" as the  value representing that their scores were removed and replaced.
+-
 ![Math_Scores](https://user-images.githubusercontent.com/102122063/166401565-25ce858e-14a9-423f-ace0-302dec1276d1.PNG) ![Readsing_Scores](https://user-images.githubusercontent.com/102122063/166401573-58192f87-caa1-48c4-ade8-4c2057899592.PNG)

  **Images 6 & 7:** *Math and Reading scores of each school in the district.*